William Fitzwilliam (Sheriff of London)

 Sir William Fitzwilliam (c.
-1460 – 9 August 1534) was a Merchant Taylor, Sheriff of London, servant of Cardinal Wolsey, and a member of the council of Henry VII.
+1460 – 9 August 1534) was a Merchant Taylor, Sheriff of London, servant of Cardinal Thomas Wolsey, and a member of the council of Henry VII.

 Biography

 William Fitzwilliam was the second son of John Fitzwilliam, esquire, of Greens Norton, Northamptonshire, and Helen Villiers, the daughter of William Villiers, esquire, of Brooksby, Leicestershire, by Joan Bellers, the daughter of John Bellers of Eye Kettleby in Melton Mowbray, Leicestershire.
 William Fitzwilliam had four brothers, John, Bartholomew, Richard and Thomas, and two sisters, Mary, who married Thomas Waddington and Richard Ogle, and Katherine, who married Thomas Rowlston and Richard Francis.
 Two of his brothers, John and Richard, were London merchants.